The Curriculum at Grace Academy Darlaston

 Post 16 courses are decided after students have initially indicated their preferences.
 Therefore, the offer varies year on year.
 However, the courses on offer will be selected from those below.

-Students who have not achieved a grade 4 in English language or mathematics continue to study these subjects.
+Post 16 students will also complete one period every two weeks of CR, which combines elements of Citizenship, PSHE & Careers.
+Any students who have not achieved a grade 4 in English language or Mathematics continue to study these subjects.

 Our curriculum also encompasses a rich and ambitious character curriculum to prepare our pupils for future success.